 Star with your cereal.
-Wheat Chex is NOT gluten-free so we’re ditching it and sticking with 3-1/2 cups each gluten-free Rice and Corn Chex, plus 2 cups gluten-free O’s cereal.
+Wheat Chex is NOT gluten-free so we’re ditching it and sticking with gluten free Rice and Corn Chex, plus gluten free O’s cereal.
 We loved this Nature’s Path brand – it gets way more crunchy in the oven compared to regular O’s!

-Add the cereals to the largest bowl you own, along with 1 cup gluten-free peanuts.
+Add the cereals to the largest bowl you own, along with gluten-free peanuts.
 Peanuts can be difficult to find gluten-free (all nuts are naturally gluten-free but they can get cross contaminated when processed on lines shared with gluten-containing products.)
-That said, I buy certified gluten-free peanuts from Nuts.com or Planters unsalted roasted peanuts.
+That said, I like buying from Nuts.com or Planters unsalted roasted peanuts.

-Next, in a microwave-safe bowl combine 6 Tablespoons melted butter or Earth Balance Vegan Butter to keep the recipe dairy-free, which is what I did on account of Lincoln’s dairy allergy with 1/4 cup Worcestershire sauce (I like Lea & Perrins,) 2 teaspoons seasoned salt (recipe below,) plus 1/2 teaspoon each garlic and onion powders.
+Next, in a microwave-safe bowl, combine melted butter or Earth Balance Vegan Butter with gluten free Worcestershire sauce (I like Lea & Perrins,) plus homemade seasoned salt which includes garlic powder, onion powder, salt, and paprika.
 Drizzle the mixture over the cereals then stir with a spatula until the cereals are evenly coated.

-Spread the mixture into a large baking dish like an 11×17, then bake for 45 minutes to 1 hour at 250 degrees, stirring every 15 minutes.
-My batches have been taking 51-52 minutes to get perfectly crunchy and golden brown.
+Spread the mixture into a large baking dish like an 11×17, then bake for about an hour at 250 degrees, stirring every 15 minutes, or until the cereals are light golden brown.
+Last step is to stir in gluten free pretzels.

-Once the Chex Mix has cooled, stir in 1 cup bite-sized gluten-free pretzels.
-Normally the pretzels are baked right in with the cereal but GF pretzels don’t hold up well in the oven, which is why they’re stirred in at the end.
+Normally pretzels are baked right in with the cereal but GF pretzels don’t hold up well in the oven, which is why they’re stirred in at the end.